 Here’s where it gets a bit shall we say “rapey”.
 Bellucci slaps Craig, he throws the two champagne glasses he was holding to the ground, then walks her back to and presses her up against a mirror.
 Craig begins to kiss her like a drowning mackerel and questions her on her former husband’s organization, between deep breaths she answers, and at one point she even literally sheds a tear, which really makes this feel awkward.
 She tells him the group is meeting that very evening to choose a replacement for her husband, as Craig removes her clothes.
 Now setting the rape aside I must ask this question (I know so many questions, it’s like I’m wearing my critical thinking cap or something), how does she know about this meeting?
 She knows where, she knows when, she even knows what’s on the agenda!
 Yet as far as the film has established she’s not an operative of theirs, she holds no rank in the organization, her husband isn’t around to tell her, she’s just a glorified housewife who Spectre feels is a loose end, so how the bloody hell does she know all this?

 She begins to warm to Craig’s not so gentle touch as they fade to black and resume the action in the bedroom where Craig is jotting down a note.
-Craig tells her, he’s contacted an American friend named "Felix", (Get it!
+Craig tells her, he’s contacted an American friend named “Felix”, (Get it!
 You know who it is!) who will get her to safety once she contacts the U.S. embassy.
 Now let me back up here.
 Last we hear in Quantum of Solace, Felix was made head of the CIA’s South American operations, so for her to get to him she has to jump through a lot of hoops.
 I point that out because we know Felix is an undisputed “good guy” and so he would definitely help her, but as pointed out in QOS: 1.)
 Spy agencies particularly the CIA are not to be trusted, as they will “get in to bed with anyone” and sell out their friends, as Felix’s boss did to Craig, and 2.)
-The Quantum/Spectre organization has people everywhere including Momma M’s very own personal body guard, not to mention the new head of the joint intelligence service (C), with an army of surveillance cameras and pipelines to all the world’s intelligence services!
+The Quantum/Spectre organization has people everywhere including Mamma M’s very own personal body guard, not to mention the new head of the joint intelligence service (C), with an army of surveillance cameras and pipelines to all the world’s intelligence services!
 So how long would this gal really last.
 Not to mention once it’s been realized Luigi and Vito have not returned from their task for the obligatory post assassination round of high fives back at the clubhouse, others will be along to finish the job.

 As Craig leaves he wishes her good luck (as I pointed out she’ll need it) and we see her on the bed dressed in a fancy corset and stockings which were definitely not there when Craig undressed her.
 So she either dresses extremely provocatively post sex (at that point why?), or the continuity team were napping on the job, it won’t be the last time we see a lingerie magic trick in this film.

 So Monica Bellucci’s big role in this film was the “disposable conquest” included to shove the plot along kicking and screaming in her 3 minutes of screen time, and to add another notch to the bed post.
 Usually this girl meets a not so pleasant fate; see Agent Fields (QOS) and Paris Carver (TND) to name a few.
 I guess Monica was special because she got a “happy ending”.
-So much was made of her and her age, the “Bond woman” but there have been mature women in the series before, for example, Honor Blackman, Ms. Pussy Galore was 38 at the time of Goldfinger, 4 years Connery’s senior!
+So much was made of her and her age, the “Bond woman” as she was called, but there have been mature women in the series before, for example, Honor Blackman, Ms. Pussy Galore was 38 at the time of Goldfinger.
+Four years Connery’s senior!
 But all that aside, why the hell does EON deserve a medal for putting a gorgeous woman in to a beautiful gown and forcing her to “kiss” a pale, wounded trout.
 What, just because she’s a little on the older side?
 So what!
-Shouldn't we as a society be beyond that now?
+Shouldn’t we as a society be beyond that now?